glossary

 Common mistake

 The common mistake is assuming federally facilitated means less official.
-It is an official route family; the key is verifying whether the user's state uses it for the current plan year.
+It is an official route family; the key is verifying whether your state uses it for the current plan year.

 How this term appears on HealthPlansGuide